MarkWithall/cif-vim-syntax/README.md

-CIF Syntax File For GVIM
+CIF Syntax File For gVim
 ==============

 A gvim syntax highlighting for CIF timetable files.